cra1gg/hatop/process.md

 # Team Organization
+For sprint one, Rahul will create the sign-up page and Craig will create the log-in page.
+Additionally, Shubham will be in charge of creating a page allowing teachers to create enrollable classes, Derek will generate the database to store the class info, and Kyle will develop the join code for each individual class.
+Finally, Davinder will implement code for allowing students to enroll in classes using unique join codes, and Micah will implement code to keep track of individual attendance and quiz grades.

 # Decision-making
 To make decisions, we conducted a vote and used the majority rule.
 Typically, only one round of voting was necessary for us to come to a